BDC Hamburger Icon

 Subprime business loans and equipment financing

-Subprime loans are generally intended for borrowers with a poor credit score or borrowing history.
-Chances are that lenders offering prime-rate loans won’t approve these borrowers, so they’ll need to go elsewhere for their loans.
-Subprime equipment financing and other business loans are an option, though their name is misleading.
-Interest rates for these loans are higher, not lower, than the standard, which is the main risk of taking out these loans.
+Subprime loans are generally intended for borrowers with a poor credit score or limited borrowing history.
+Borrowers who don’t qualify for prime-rate loans will likely need to look elsewhere for financing.
+Subprime business loans, including equipment financing, can be an option, though the term “subprime” is a bit misleading.
+These loans often come with higher-than-average interest rates, not lower ones, which is the main risk of taking them out.

 Did You Know?Did you know